The Murders in the Rue Morgue (1986 film): Reception

-From contemporary reviews, John J. O'Connor gave the film a positive review finding Scott "persuasive" despite "At times, [Scott] seems to underplay the part but personallity will out, and it does."
+From contemporary reviews, John J. O'Connor gave the film a positive review finding Scott "persuasive" despite "At times, [George C. Scott] seems to underplay the part but personallity will out, and it does."
 O'Connor went on to praise "The wonderful period setting and costumes of Paris" while David Epstein's script "sometimes seems to move a bit slowly, but unerringly carries the story forward."

 Lane Crockett of The Times found that the film "so dourly straight-forward that the mystery has no kick.
 All you get is a period-looking Paris of the 1800s and hundrum performances, that like the metronome, could lull you to sleep."
 Crockett described director Jeannot Szwarc's direction "does nothing to enlivent the proceedings" finding he was "more prone to capturing the period flavor and less the essence of a mystery."
 George C. Scott's performance as "something akin to sleep walking."
 Crockett commented that Val Kilmer "looks sorely out of place with his fresh boyish American looks and minimal acting talent."

 Faye B. Zuckerman wrote in the Spokane Chronicle that the film was an "acting triumph for George C. Scott" and his performance and "a story that will keep you guessing until the final moments" combine to keep you engrossed.".

-Michael H. Price reviewed the a home video of the film referring to it as a "unremarkable made-for-television that is helped along by such fine players as George C. Scott, Val Kilmer and Rebecca De Mornay."
+Michael H. Price reviewed the home video of the film referring to it as a "unremarkable made-for-television that is helped along by such fine players as George C. Scott, Val Kilmer and Rebecca De Mornay."

-Price found compared to the earlier versions, Robert Florey's 1932 version with Bela Lugosi "remains the best."
+Price found, compared to the earlier versions, Robert Florey's 1932 version with Bela Lugosi "remains the best."